nitrite/nitrite-doc/java-sdk/migration.md

 order: 10
 ---

 A migration is a set of changes to the schema that can be applied to a database.
 Migrations are used to keep the database schema up to date with the codebase.
-It contains a queue if instructions that are executed in order to update the database schema from one version to the next.
+It contains a queue of instructions that are executed in order to update the database schema from one version to the next.

-!!!info Important
+!!!primary
 The migration is executed only once.
 If you want to execute the migration again, you need to change the schema version of the database.
 !!!